-Each Accredited Member is required to publicly report annually on its supply chain due diligence to generate public confidence in the measures that it has implemented
+Each Accredited Member is required to publicly report annually on its supply chain due diligence in compliance with Step 5 of the OECD Guidance, in order to generate public confidence in the measures that it has implemented.

-Rule 5.2 Minimum Requirements of Public Re eporting 2 Accredited Member shall: wledge its requirements under these le 4.6 (A) We acknowledge our responsibility in complying with the rules of the DMCC RBD-GPM and in attaining a responsible supply chain of gold and precious metals.
+Rule 5.2 Minimum Requirements of Public Reporting At minimum, each Accredited Member shall: (a) publicly acknowledge its requirements under these Rules; and (b) comply with Rule 4.6 (A) We acknowledge our responsibility in complying with the rules of the EBC RBD-GPM and in attaining a responsible supply chain of gold and precious metals.
 Our supply chain policy is publicly available in our website: www.aletihadgold.com A copy of previous years' audit reports are available on the website.
 Once the audit for current period has been concluded, a copy of the Compliance Report and Assurance Report will be published on the website.

-AN OVERVIEW OF THE MANAGEMENT ASSESSMENT OF ALL THE RULES OF THE DMCC RULES
+AN OVERVIEW OF THE MANAGEMENT ASSESSMENT OF ALL THE RULES OF THE EBC RULES

-FRAMEWORK STEPS RATING

-X Fully compliant

-Rule 1: Supply Chain Managements Systems.
-Compliant with Low Risk Deviations

-D Non-compliance: Medium Risk Deviations

-□ Non-compliance: High Risk Deviations

-X Fully compliant

-Rule 2: Supply Chain Risk Identification And Assessment Compliant with Low Risk Deviations

-Non-compliance: Medium Risk Deviations

-Non-compliance: High Risk Deviations

-X Fully compliant

-Rule 3: Risk Control Plan Compliant with Low Risk Deviations

-Non-compliance: Medium Risk Deviations

-Non-compliance: High Risk Deviations

-X Fully compliant

-Rule 4: Independent Third-Party Audits Compliant with Low Risk Deviations

-Non-compliance: Medium Risk Deviations

-Non-compliance: High Risk Deviations

-X Fully compliant

-Rule 5: Annual Reporting On Responsible Supply Chain Due Diligence e  Compliant with Low Risk Deviations

-Non-compliance: Medium Risk Deviations

-Non-compliance: High Risk Deviations
+FRAMEWORK STEPS RATING Rule 1: Supply Chain Managements Systems.
+X Fully compliant Y Compliant with Low Risk Deviations Non-compliance: Medium Risk Deviations Non-compliance: High Risk Deviations Rule 2: Supply Chain Risk Identification And Assessment X Fully compliant Y Compliant with Low Risk Deviations Y Non-compliance: Medium Risk Deviations Y Non-compliance: High Risk Deviations Rule 3: Risk Control Plan X Fully compliant Y Compliant with Low Risk Deviations Y Non-compliance: Medium Risk Deviations Y Non-compliance: High Risk Deviations Rule 4: Independent Third-Party Audits X Fully compliant Y Compliant with Low Risk Deviations Y Non-compliance: Medium Risk Deviations Y Non-compliance: High Risk Deviations Rule 5: Annual Reporting On Responsible Supply Chain Due Diligence X Fully compliant Y Compliant with Low Risk Deviations Y Non-compliance: Medium Risk Deviations Y Non-compliance: High Risk Deviations

-AI Etihad Gold Refinery DMCC Overall Management conclusion:
+Al Etihad Gold Refinery DMCC overall Management conclusion

-Is the Refiner in Diligence in the compliance with the requirements of the DMCC Rules for RBD GPM (DMCC Rules for Risk Based Due Gold and Precious Metals Supply Chain Version 1.1/2017) ,for the reporting period?
-Yes In conclusion, AI Etihad Gold Refinery DMCC implemented effective management systems, procedures, processes and practices to conform to the requirements of the DMCC Rules for RBD GPM, as explained above in Table 2, for the reporting year ended 31 December 2020.
+Table 3: Management conclusion Is the Refiner in compliance with the requirements of the EBC Rules for Risk Based Due Diligence in the Gold Supply ChainVersion 1/2021) ,for the reporting period?
+YES In conclusion, Al Etihad Gold Refinery DMCC implemented effective management systems, procedures, processes and practices to conform to the requirements of the EBC Rules for Risk Based Due Diligence in the Gold Supply ChainVersion 1/2021 , as explained above in Table 2, for the reporting year ended 31 December 2022.
+Al Etihad Gold Refinery DMCC is committed to continuous improvement, and any corrective actions identified will be monitored internally on a regular basis.
+Corrective Action Plans are communicated separately to the EBC Executive, in its role as administrator of the EBC Rules for Risk Based Due Diligence in the Gold Supply ChainVersion 1.1/2021